-Transinvest Ltd. was founded in 1981 by six large State-owned companies that played a major role in the construction and development of the Hungarian transport infrastructure.
-The six companies, namely State Development Bank, Motorway Construction Company, Ganz-Mávag, KÉV-METRO, Hungarian Asphalt and UVATERV.
+Our company’s predecessor, the Transinvest Company was founded in 1981 by six large State-owned companies that played a major role in the construction and development of the Hungarian transport infrastructure.
+The six companies were the State Development Bank, the Motorway Construction Company, the Ganz-Mávag, the KÉV-METRO, the Hungarian Asphalt and the UVATERV.
 Transinvest received its first large international order two years after its foundation: between 1984 and 1988 the company coordinated the construction of the by-pass road at the Algerian city of Oran.

 The next large-scale work abroad was a World Bank financed project in Mauritius, where the company designed and constructed the island’s main North-South public road.
 Transinvest worked within the framework of World Bank financed projects also in Yemen (1987-90) and Uganda (1989-93): on the site consultancy for the development and operation of the road network and implementation of a road project.

-In this period between 1986 and 1989 in Hungary we controlled the construction of the electrical, lighting and navigation system of the runways and taxiways at Budapest Ferihegy Airport.
-Changing in Hungary’s political system with its new legal, economical framework presenting new challenges to our company.
-The company’s management decided to privatize quickly: Transinvest Engineering and Contracting Ltd for Transportation Project was founded, which was later transformed into Transinvest Budapest Ltd.
+Changing in Hungary’s political system with its new legal and economical framework was presenting new challenges to our company.
+The company’s management decided to privatize quickly.
+As a result of this Transinvest Engineering and Contracting Ltd for Transportation Project was founded, which was later transformed into Transinvest-Budapest Ltd.